Bring back the nostalgia of pompoms

 Step 6

-Repeat for a second, third, or fourth pompom.
+Repeat the process to create a second, third, or even fourth pompom!

 Step 7

-Now it’s time to sew your pompoms on your sock.
+Now it’s time to attach your pompoms to the socks.
 Thread your needle with embroidery thread without tying a knot.
-Insert your needle from the inside back of the sock through the top front of the sock and reinsert your needle through the top front creating a small loop.
+Begin by inserting the needle from the inside back of the sock to the top front, then back down through the top front in a looping motion.

 Step 8

-Insert pompom centered through the loop.
-Pull both ends of thread tight in the back inside and tie a knot to secure pompom on the back of each sock.
-Repeat for additional sock.
+Center your pompom within the loop created.
+Pull the ends of the thread tight on the inside back and secure it with a knot to keep the pompom attached to the back of each sock.
+Repeat this for additional socks.

 Step 9 (optional)